Keyboard shortcuts

 without an approved change request.

 Both Markspec-disable and Rationale must be present; a suppression without a rationale fires MSL-Q900 (disable-without-rationale).
 Citing an unknown rule code fires MSL-Q901 (disable-unknown-rule).
-These two hygiene rules run on all authored entries regardless of type and cannot themselves be suppressed.
+A disable that did not match any diagnostic during a run fires MSL-Q902 (disable-unused) — one diagnostic per unused code at the entry’s location — so stale escape hatches get pruned.
+These three hygiene rules run on all authored entries regardless of type and cannot themselves be suppressed.

 Running prose analysis